 Edwin Marty is the City of Austin’s first Food Policy Manager.
 He has consulted on numerous urban farm projects around the country, helped establish the Alabama Sustainable Agriculture Network, and co-authored a book about urban farming in America called Breaking Through Concrete, published by University of California Press.

 Edwin is responsible for advancing initiatives that support the creation of a healthy and just local food system for Austin.
 In that capacity he:

 - Bridges and connects City departmental programs, policies, and procedures that impact the local food system to create alignment and optimize outcomes.

 - Engages with community members and organizations to inform neighborhood food system strategic planning and connect stakeholders with City resources.

-- Serves as the City’s staff liaison – and food policy expert – to the Sustainable Food Policy Board.
+- Serves as the City’s staff liaison – and food policy expert – to the Austin-Travis County Food Policy Board.

 - Works to raise awareness about food-related issues, motivate positive action to improve long-term health, and promote initiatives to strengthen community resilience.